gitpod-samples/vnc/README.md

 # VNC for Ona

 An optimized VNC setup for Ona Environments.
 It's based on Ubuntu 24.04 with an XFCE desktop, KasmVNC server, and Google Chrome preinstalled.
+It also has IntelliJ Idea if you want to run that.
 It is tailored for Ona workflows that need a lightweight yet complete remote desktop accessible from any modern browser.

 ## What's Included
 - Ubuntu 24.04 base image wrapped in the devcontainers/base toolchain
 - KasmVNC server configured on port 5901 with WebSocket access
 - XFCE desktop session launched through `vncserver`
 - Google Chrome available system-wide (also aliased to `chromium` for compatibility)
+- IntelliJ Idea (on-demand)
 - Docker-in-Docker feature enabled so Docker CLI commands work inside the container

 ## Quick Start